meraymond2/idris-vscode/README.md

 Only the current version of Idris 2 is supported, which at the moment is 0.2.1.
 If you experience problems, please make sure you are using the most recent version.

 At the moment, some of the IDE commands haven’t been implemented in Idris 2.
+There are no completions yet either.

 ## Commands